thruthesky/firelibrary-app/README.md

  * For instance, you need to write a validator for `create` method and the method name of the validator would be `createValidator`
 * put validator right on top of the caller method.
-* Should be Asynchronus `async/wait` call be chained like below.
+* must return a Promise.
+Or it can be `async/wait` method to be chained like below.

 ````
 return this.createValidator(category)